-The fourth goal is to prepare, respond to and prevent the spread of the coronavirus.
+The fourth goal is to continue to prepare, respond to and prevent the spread of the coronavirus.
 With the cap to service agencies lifted on the CDBG-CV funding allocations, The Town of Huntington CDA was able to directly assist organizations providing services to those directly impacted by the pandemic.
-Specifically, those who are low and extremely low income.
+Specifically, those who are low and extremely low income. in addition, the HCDA was able to utilize these funds for mortgage assistance, economic development opportunities for small business employee retention, as well as provide multiple versions of COVID-19 testing to the residents of Huntington.